Please ensure Javascript is enabled for purposes of website accessibility

 Your Rights and Protections Against Surprise Medical Bills

-When you get emergency care or are treated by an out-of-network provider at an in-network hospital or ambulatory surgical center, you are protected from balance billing.
-In these cases, you shouldn’t be charged more than your plan’s copayments, coinsurance and/or deductible.
+When you get receive emergency care or are treated by an out-of-network provider at an in-network hospital or ambulatory surgical center, you are protected federal law protects you from balance billing.
+In these cases situations, you shouldn’t cannot be charged more than your plan’s in-network copayments, coinsurance and/or deductible.

 What is “balance billing” (sometimes called “surprise billing”)?

-When you see a doctor or other health care provider, you may owe certain out-of-pocket costs, like a copayment, coinsurance, or deductible.
+When you see visit a doctor or other health care provider, you may owe certain out-of-pocket costs, like a copayment, coinsurance, or deductible.
 You may have additional costs or have to pay the entire bill if you see a provider or visit a health care facility that isn’t in your health plan’s network.
 “Out-of-network” means providers and facilities that haven’t signed a contract with your health plan to provide services.

 Out-of-network providers may be allowed to bill you for the difference between what your plan pays and the full amount charged for a service.
 This is called “balance billing.”
 This amount is likely more than in-network costs for the same service and might not count toward your plan’s deductible or annual out-of-pocket limit.